 20 December 2010: Revisions to the text referring to pseudo-Arabic were added after receipt from reader Mark Weil of a reference to a lecture by Rudolf Wittkower of the 1960s on Non-European influence on European art and a blog entry at http://resobscura.blogspot.com/2010/08/pseudo-kufic-renaissance-imitations-of.html

-13 March 2017: fixing the column up for the new website design, I am saddened to have to say the Ruth Mellinkoff died in 2011 and Avraham Ronen in 2014.
+13 March 2017: fixing the column up for the new website design, I am saddened to have to say that Ruth Mellinkoff died in 2011 and Avraham Ronen in 2014.

 Responses to Gary.Schwartz@xs4all.nl.